xpepper/AboutMe/index.md

 ### Blogging: [https://gist.github.com/xpepper](https://gist.github.com/xpepper)
 I like to write short posts on **[HackMd](https://hackmd.io/@pierodibello)** and on **[Gist](https://gist.github.com/xpepper)**.
 I'm using HackMD and Gist as a sort of microblogging frameworks.

-I'm also **[helping out an app](https://github.com/xpepper/Roughdraft)** with this purpose: it publishes your public gists as a blog, with a nice and simple layout.
-You can check mine here: [http://xpepper.roughdraft.io/](http://xpepper.roughdraft.io/).

-I also keep a list of learning and studying activities on [my daily activity stream](https://xpepper.github.io/daily-activity-log/events).

 ##### Interviews
 I had the pleasure to be interviewed by Vasco Duarte for his podcast, [Scrum Master Toolbox Podcast](http://scrum-master-toolbox.org/).
 Here are the five episodes: